Whole group photo for website.png

 Course Details

 Our courses are delivered online weekly for six weeks, with each session lasting two hours per week.
-You’ll join a small group of 4-10 women from across Australia, facilitated by two experienced psychologists and behaviour change experts.
+You’ll join a small group of 4-10 women from across Australia, facilitated by experienced clinical psychologists and behaviour change experts.
 While most participants will live in rural areas, some may be from metropolitan regions.
-We ensure that participants come from different postcodes, so you’re highly unlikely to be in the same group as someone you know.

 Who is this course for?